Rampalamp/croziercreative-next-ts/README.md

 4. DAPP

     1. Sort out which smart contract interactions to tap into.
+(XEN Mock contract setup for HardHat local node.)
     2. Going to attempt making our own Web3Provider of sorts.
 Lots of options out there, Web3uiKit, Web3Modal, RainbowKit is nice also, web3-onboard https://github.com/blocknative/web3-onboard seems pretty straight forward and uses gamestop wallet.
 But they just do so much more then what I need, or how they operate confuses me.
 So this is a good time to learn something new more concretely.
     3. Metamask api / playground https://metamask.github.io/api-playground/api-documentation/
+    4. Currently having an issue in the CCWebProvider class.
+Running into undefined, I think this may be an async issue.
+Sounds like some annoying stuff to debug.

 5. COMPONENTS